SAGAR-TAMANG/the-great-himalayas/README.md

 (#about-the-project)

-This project aims to scrape job listings from Naukri.com using Selenium.
+This project aims to demonstrate a parallax 3D website that can be created using simple technologies.

 Contributions are welcome!
 Please see the [Contributing](#contributing) section to get started.